woodser/monero-ts/README.md

 This project uses WebAssembly to package and execute monero-project's source code for use in a browser or other WebAssembly-supported environment.

-For convenience, pre-built WebAssembly files for this project's source code are committed to ./dist, but these files can be built independently from source code.
+For convenience, pre-built WebAssembly files for this project's source code are committed to ./dist, but these files can be built independently from source code with the following steps:

-To build this project's WebAssembly files from source code:

 1. Install and activate emscripten:
 	1. Clone the emscripten project repository: `git clone https://github.com/emscripten-core/emsdk.git`